2019 Asia Rugby Women's Sevens Series

 The 2019 Asia Rugby Women's Sevens Series was the twentieth edition of Asia's continental sevens tournament.
 The series was played over three legs in South Korea, China, and Sri Lanka.

 The top three teams earned qualification to the 2020–21 World Series Qualifier for a chance to earn core team status for the following World Series.

 Teams

 The eight "core teams" qualified to participate in all series events for 2019 are:

-Malaysia was promoted to core team status after winning the 2018 SevensTrophy in Singapore, replacing South Korea who were relegated after finishing as the lowest-placed core team in 2018.
+Malaysia was promoted to core team status after winning the 2018 Sevens Trophy in Singapore, replacing South Korea who were relegated after finishing as the lowest-placed core team in 2018.

 Tour venues

 The official schedule for the 2019 Asia Rugby Women's Sevens Series is: